criteo/cluster-pack/README.md

 ## Features

-- ships a package with all the dependencies from your current virtual environment or your conda environment
+- Ships a package with all the dependencies from your current virtual environment or your conda environment

-- provides config helpers to inject those dependencies to your application
+- Stores metadata for an environment

-- when using pip with pex cluster-pack takes advantage of pip's [editable installs mode][editable installs mode], all editable requirements will be uploaded all the time separatly, making local changes direclty visible on the cluster, and not requiring to regenerate the packacke with all the dependencies again
+- Supports "under development" mode by taking advantage of pip's [editable installs mode][editable installs mode], all editable requirements will be uploaded all the time, making local changes directly visible on the cluster

+- Interactive (Jupyter notebook) mode

+- Provides config helpers to directly use the uploaded zip file inside your application

+- Launching jobs from jobs by propagating all artifacts

 ## Basic examples with [skein][skein]